Skip to content

 Separation and Fractionation

-Culsma separates material with sep(...) and creates ordered fractions with frac(...).
+Culsma separates material with sep(...), selects source-local separation portions inside transfer statements, and creates ordered fractions with frac(...).

 Both forms take a sample and a program.